 By purpose.
 The two main purposes are:

 Packaging.
 For this purpose, we need to have as clean OS as possible, with a minimal number of preinstalled software.
 For these needs, it is better to use the OS right after it has been installed, and a minimal set of packaging tools.
 This is necessary in order to minimize the impact of a third-party software on the packaging process, as well as to identify the possible software dependencies and correctly handle them.
+If you use PACE Suite for repackaging, it will detect and show non-essential processes and services, antivirus and so on, which can influence the purity of your package.
+It is recommended to stop such processes before starting the capturing.

 Testing.
 This environment should be as similar to the end-user environment as possible.
 It would be better to use a virtual image utilized in the end-user environment where the package will be installed.